manticoresoftware/manticoresearch/manual/Data_creation_and_modification/Adding_data_from_external_storages/Fetching_from_databases/Database_connection.md

 unpack_mysqlcompress_maxsize = 1M
 ```

 Columns to unpack using MySQL `UNCOMPRESS()` algorithm.
-Multi-value, optional, default value is empty list of columns.
+Multi-value, optional, default value is an empty list of columns.

-Columns specified using this directive will be unpacked by indexer using modified zlib algorithm used by MySQL `COMPRESS()` and `UNCOMPRESS()` functions.
-When indexing on a different box than the database, this lets you offload the database, and save on network traffic.
-The feature is only available if zlib and zlib-devel were both available during build time.
+Columns specified using this directive will be unpacked by the indexer using the modified zlib algorithm used by MySQL `COMPRESS()` and `UNCOMPRESS()` functions.
+When indexing on a different box than the database, this lets you offload the database and save on network traffic.
+This feature is only available if zlib and zlib-devel were both available during build time.

 ```ini
 unpack_mysqlcompress = body_compressed
 unpack_mysqlcompress = description_compressed
 ```

-By default a buffer of 16M is used for uncompressing the data.
+By default, a buffer of 16M is used for uncompressing the data.
 This can be changed by setting `unpack_mysqlcompress_maxsize`.

-When using unpack_mysqlcompress, due to implementation intricacies it is not possible to deduce the required buffer size from the compressed data.
-So the buffer must be preallocated in advance, and unpacked data can not go over the buffer size.
+When using unpack_mysqlcompress, due to implementation intricacies, it is not possible to deduce the required buffer size from the compressed data.
+So, the buffer must be preallocated in advance, and the unpacked data can not go over the buffer size.

 ### unpack_zlib